Heidelberg Collaboratory for Industrial Optimization (HCO)

 Model-based simulation and optimization methods have become increasingly important for the development of new products and more efficient processes in industry.
 From a mathematical point of view, the tools to tackle problems from fields as diverse as the automotive industry, chemical and pharmaceutical engineering are often based on the same fundamental methods.
 The HCO uses this fact and brings together researchers from complementary fields in industry and academia to create scaling effects and synergies.

 Currently, the HCO consists of 10 research groups in the fields of Mathematical Modeling, Simulation and Optimization (MSO) with complementary expertise.
 Its goals are to promote the use of modern mathematical methods in industrial applications, to identify and approach future challenges in industrial optimization and to establish mid- and long-term collaborations between academia and industry.

 The HCO is based at the Interdisciplinary Center for Scientific Computing (IWR) at Heidelberg University, Germany.
 With over 25 years of experience in public-private cooperation, the IWR is a valuable partner for industrial optimization projects and is proud of its strong long-term collaborations with industrial partners, among them global players such as BASF, Bayer, Daimler, Lufthansa, and Siemens.

 What we offer

-The HCO offers joint research projects between industry and academia as well as the formation of joint PhD students.
-Furthermore, we provide consultation and training courses on modern methods in industrial optimization and we organize Challenge Workshops and networking activities.
+The HCO offers joint research projects between industry and academia, including the tutelage of joint PhD students.
+Furthermore, the HCO provides consultation and training courses on modern methods in industrial optimization and organizes Challenge Workshops and networking activities.

 - Nonlinear, mixed-integer optimization and optimal control